 Mr. Fisher served as CEO of The Fisher Group for over a quarter-century.
 The Fisher Group is a single family office serving the asset management needs for the four generations of the Max M. and Marjorie S. Fisher family.
 Mr. Fisher was Chairman of the Board of Durakon Industries during the 1990’s and headed the sale of the company to Littlejohn in 1999.
-He was also a board member of Charter One Bank for over seven years before it was purchased by Royal Bank of Scotland.
-Additionally, Mr. Fisher served as Chair of the Investment Committees of the Jewish Foundations of North America, the board of Detroit Country Day School and United Way of SE Michigan.
+He was also a board member of Charter One Bank for over seven years before it was purchased by Royal Bank of Scotland in 2004.
+Additionally, Mr. Fisher served as Chair of the Investment Committees of the Jewish Foundations of North America, the board of Detroit Country Day School, the board of the Council of Michigan Foundations, the Jewish Foundation of Metropolitan Detroit and United Way of SE Michigan.
 In 2008, he served on Governor Snyder’s Early Childhood Task Force.
 He has served as an Executive Committee member of the New Economy Initiative, an initiative of CFSEM.